Welcome

 The only reason to commit to my Bullshit Job was to earn money to pay for the things that actually mattered to me, and to keep house and home with my partner and to maintain a style of living that suited us both.
 Other than that, I saw no reason in doing anything other than to maintain the wishes of the bosses I answered to whom I knew had no idea about anything and whose greatest contribution to anything was to make a decision about something put to them, something that was not only their primary function but which was also something that nearly all of them avoided doing because the nanosecond they did so it would be absolutely and completely apparent that they were bereft of ideas, leadership and any of the other myriad traits that they lied about having in order to Get On.

-1. Their conversations are entirely defined by, limited to and encompassed within either their work, their lives, their problems or their personal victories.
+1. Their conversations are entirely defined by, limited to and encompassed within any of the following: their lives; their problems; their personal victories.
 They are almost pathologically incapable of speaking in the abstract and have very few strong opinions outside their own narrow range of personal interests.
 The most I have ever got out of one such person was their love of TV and a myriad TV series that they claim to enjoy, something I unfortunately really don't.

 3. They have a great memory for their few victories in life, and a great deal of amnesia for the many defeats.
 We all have the latter.
 Deal with it and move on.
 One of the worst phrases was 'it was a learning experience', which is only valid if the learning actually happened and made you a better person.